-Embark on a rewarding career as an Enrolled Nurse that can work anywhere in Australia with a Diploma of Nursing.
+Embark on a rewarding career as an enrolled nurse with the opportunity to work anywhere in Australia with the Diploma of Nursing.

 You will become knowledgeable in topics including: